karldahlgren/raccoon/README.md

 ## Running Raccoon

 ### Grep
-The grep command will search through a Kafka topic from the earliest offset and read messages from the beginning until the limit has been reached, or until the end of the topic has been reached.
+The grep command will search through a Kafka topic from either the earliest offset (Default), latest offset or from a particular time.
+The command will read messages until the limit has been reached, or until the end of the topic has been reached.
 All matched messages can be printed to the terminal and/or exported to a CSV file.

     Usage: